yash-tatvic/amplitude-dev-center/docs/data/destinations/adjust-event-streaming.md

 Amplitude CDP's Adjust streaming integration enables you to forward your Amplitude events straight to [Adjust](https://www.adjust.com/) with just a few clicks.

-!!!beta "This feature is in Alpha"
+!!!beta "This feature is in Beta"

-    This feature is in Alpha and is in active development.
-Contact Amplitude support team if you would like to get access or support for this integration.
+    This feature is in Beta and is in active development.
+Contact the Amplitude support team if you would like to get access or support for this integration via integrations@amplitude.com.

-## About Kochava
+## About Adjust

 [Adjust](https://www.adjust.com/) is a business intelligence platform for mobile app marketers, combining attribution for advertising sources with advanced analytics and store statistics.